Master List of Hotlines and Mental Health Resources in the Philippines

 Mental Health Support (PH) During the COVID-19 Pandemic

-• On therapy sessions: if you have a regular therapist and are unable to schedule sessions in person because of the COVID-19 quarantine/lockdown, ask if they are willing to do video or voice calls, with the option to pay via bank transfer.
+• On therapy sessions: if you have a regular therapist and are unable to schedule sessions in person because of the COVID-19 quarantine/lockdown, ask if they are willing to do video or voice calls, with the option to pay via wire transfer.

 • On buying medication: the Food and Drug Administration (FDA) has approved the use of electronic prescription or “e-reseta” amid the Luzon-wide enhanced community quarantine.